mozilla-ai/lumigator/lumigator/infra/mzai/helm/lumigator/README.md

 This Helm chart is the official way to deploy Lumigator in cloud environments with Kubernetes.

-This Helm chart deploys Lumigator backend and frontend and its dependencies.
+This Helm chart is composed by two sub-charts:

+## `backend`

+Deploys Lumigator core REST API, a Postgres instance and a minimal version of a Ray cluster.

+## `frontend`

+ Deploys Lumigator frontend.